BitcoinDesign/Guide/guide/daily-spending-wallet/requesting/receiving.md

 # Receiving bitcoin
 {:.no_toc}

 Once a user has shared a payment request, the next step is receiving the payment.
-Ideally there is no user action to take at this stage of the payment flow.
+Ideally, there is no user action to take at this stage of the payment flow.
 However, there are things to consider and edge cases to deal with.
-This page covers how to design with these constraints in mind, and gives an overview of how receiving a payment works.
+This page covers how to design with these constraints in mind and gives an overview of how receiving a payment works.

 ---